 By Car: From any of the above airports, you can rent a car (it is advisable to reserve a rental car before you leave for your vacation) and drive straight to Semur-en-Auxois.
 Driving time varies depending on your arrival airport as well as whether you opt to drive via expressways or via more scenic minor routes.
 Taking the autoroutes and not traversing the cities during rush hour, we estimate the following travel times (in order of shortest to longest drive):

-Once you are in Montbard, you can either rent a car there and drive to Semur or take a taxi or bus to Semur (the bus ride is free with a train ticket, Monday-Saturday).
+Once you are in Montbard, you can take a taxi or bus to Semur (the bus ride is free with a train ticket, Monday-Saturday).
 The TGV ride from Paris to Montbard is approximately 1 hour long, and the ride from Montbard to Semur-en-Auxois is approximately 15 minutes.
+If you are looking to rent a car nearer to Semur than any of the large airports, there are rental cars available in some of the nearby towns and even from Semur (the local Renault dealership), but their opening times may be very limited.
+When we visit the house ourselves, we take the train to Dijon and rent a car from the Dijon train station.

 If you would like to check train schedules, you can use the French SNCF website or the more general TGV Europe website.